 When you have these conversations, be sure they are age appropriate.
 There is nothing your teenager will hate more than being talked to like a child, and small children do not need to know all the statistics about substance abuse.

-Age Appropriate Ways to Talk With Your Child About Drugs and Alcohol:
+Age Appropriate Ways to Talk and be Involved With Your Child About Drugs and Alcohol:

 - At this age, children are too young to understand what drugs are.

 - When giving them medicine, tell them what you are giving them and why.

 - Talk about short-term consequences of alcohol and other drugs.

 - Condemn drug-related messages in the media.
 Use characters in TV and movies as an opportunity to engage in these conversations.